yeoman/yeoman.io/app/_includes/yeoman.wiki/Deployment.md

 Build control fetches prior to every commit and in general does a pretty good job of keeping code well versioned when with multiple contributors are deploying independently.
 It maintains full revision history as long as no user force pushes.
 Complete documentation is available at the project's [GitHub page](https://github.com/robwierzbowski/grunt-build-control).

-### git subtree
+### git subtree command

-You can also maintain the source and built code on the same branch, and deploy only the `dist` directory files and history with [`git subtree`](https://github.com/apenwarr/git-subtree).
+You can also maintain the source and built code on the same branch, and deploy only the `dist` directory with the [`git subtree`](https://github.com/apenwarr/git-subtree) command.

 1. Remove the `dist` directory from the `.gitignore` file.
 Yeoman projects ignore it by default.
 2. Add the `dist` directory to your repository: